Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Introduction

-A crucial observation we make in this paper is that in proofs by induction, the proof of the induction step (PFP) of the formula is typically reasoned with using pure first-order logic reasoning \emph{without} induction.
-More precisely, we can think of a proof of a theorem in FO+\textit{lfp} as split into sub-proofs mediated by an \emph{induction principle} but otherwise consisting of purely FO reasoning.
-The induction principle says that proving the PFP of the lemma proves the lemma (i.e., proving the induction step proves the lemma).
-We can even write the induction step as a valid axiom of the form $PFP(Lemma) \Rightarrow Lemma$, where $Lemma$ is a lemma and $PFP(Lemma)$ is the PFP of the lemma.
-Our goal is now to separate out these parts that are punctuated by induction principle reasoning using a notion called \emph{inductive lemmas}, which are intuitively lemmas that correspond to valid inductive hypotheses.
+The main proposal of this paper is to build automated reasoning for FO+\textit{lfp} with background theories using a combination of (a) complete procedures for FO reasoning to prove theorems and PFPs of lemmas, and (b) counterexample-guided expression synthesis for synthesizing lemmas (i.e., induction hypotheses) that aid in proving a theorem.

-\paragraph{Inductive lemmas} In this paper, we look at the sub-proofs that are proved by induction as \emph{inductive lemmas} that are proved using the induction principle as above.
-Viewed in this manner, we can think of a proof of a theorem $\alpha$ in FO+\textit{lfp} as really as a proof aided by a set of lemmas $\mathcal{L}$ where each lemma is proved by proving the PFP formula corresponding to it using \emph{purely first order logic}.
-Furthermore, $\alpha$ itself is proved using \emph{pure first order logic} using the lemmas in $\mathcal{L}$.
+We observe that proofs of the induction step (PFP) of the formula can be seen as reasoning using \emph{pure first-order logic reasoning without induction}.
+More precisely, we can think of a proof of a theorem in FO+\textit{lfp} as split into sub-proofs mediated by an \emph{induction principle} but otherwise consisting of pure FO reasoning.
+The induction principle says that proving the PFP (induction step) of any lemma proves the lemma.